baspete/Split-Flap/README.md

 node app.js
 ```

-Navigate to `http://locahost:8080/arrivals.html` in your browser.
+Navigate to `http://locahost:8080/arrivals.html` or `http://locahost:8080/adsb.html` in your browser.

 ## Customization